Code-Institute-Submissions/Meet-The-Adventure/README.md

 1. Look for better fonts and change sizes where needed.
 2. not sure if I like the hover border radius I have put on the nav menu.
 It's different so that's maybe why I have mixed experiences with them.
+Solved I chaned it, it looked even more strange in the hamburger menu.

 ### images & video